lynnlangit/TeamTeri/README.md

 - ⚒️ **Genomic Tools** (GATK, VariantSpark, HAIL and many more - this section updates OFTEN)
 - 📦 **Genomics Platforms** (Terra.bio, Galaxy Project, IDSeq and others)
 - ☁️ **Public Cloud Genomics** (Alibaba Cloud, AWS, Azure or GCP).
 The general approach is to implement a cloud-native Data Lake pattern for scalable genomic analysis.
 A conceptual rendering of this pattern is shown below.
+- 📚 **LLMs for Bioinformatics** (Reading List).
+So many papers and tools are being published in this area.
+Here's what I am reading now.

 ### Data Lake Pattern